 The annual fee will also cover any additional facilities like a pool or a gym.
 Therefore, if you’re a gym rat or have always dreamt of having your pool without the costs of installing one, this can be an ideal outcome for you.

 How is the Complex Managed?

 There are typically two ways that a condo complex will be managed, by a professional management company, or by a home owner’s association (HOA).
-If it’s being run by a management company, try to obtain the details for them and give them a call.
+If a management company is running it, try to obtain the details for them and give them a call.
 They will often be able to tell you about the complex and give you the heads up on any problems.
 If an HOA runs the site, then speak to the chairman, as they will be able to tell you about the area and any issues that have arisen.
 It will be a good way to see if you think the complex is being run effectively, and it will give you a good indication as to the people running the complex.

 Does the Association Have a Reserve Fund?